niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] at this point this is moving towards a full refractor of the crawler modules
 - [x] add second hand pictures to the listing url?
 - [x] 1.maybe have a last n failures and do that
 - [x] channel length still out of ssync